-With the acquisition of TRW, ZF has positioned itself to be a contender in the Autonomous Driving, allowing cars to See, Think, and Act, with technology that will shape the next decade.
+With the acquisition of TRW, ZF has positioned itself to be a contender in Autonomous Driving, allowing cars to See, Think, and Act, with technology that will shape the next decade.

 ZF is a leader in sensors, intelligent control units, and actuators.
 At the Consumer Electronics Show (CES), the company demonstrated the interaction between humans and machines through the human-machine interface (HMI).